Read about how one of our criminal defence lawyers assisted a client in making an application for a mental health order.

 Client repeatedly screamed and banged on victim’s window

-At 6:30pm on the night in question, SM approached the front door of the victim’s house and began banging on the front window screaming at the victim and his family.
+At 6:30pm on the night in question, SM approached the front door of the victim’s house.
+She began banging on the front window screaming at the victim and his family.
 The victim called the police before SM left the residence.

 At 7:30pm SM returned to the victim’s house, and again the victim called the police.
 When the police arrived, they removed SM and instructed her not to return to the victim’s residence.
-At 8:15pm SM returned to the victim’s house again and started screaming and banging on the victim’s window but this time she broke the window.
+At 8:15pm SM returned to the victim’s house again.
+She started screaming and banging on the victim’s window but this time she broke the window.